Escaping the BLEU Trap: A Signal-Grounded Framework with Decoupled Semantic Guidance for EEG-to-Text Decoding: Implementation Details

 \subsection{Dataset \& Preprocessing}

+We utilized the complete \textit{ZuCo benchmark} (combining ZuCo 1.0 and 2.0) \cite{hollenstein2018zuco,hollenstein2020zuco} for our experiments.
+This benchmark provides 128-channel EEG recordings sampled at 500Hz, which were simultaneously collected with text corpora during English sentence reading tasks.
+It contains over 22,000 sentence-level EEG-text pairs recorded from a total of 30 participants (12 subjects in ZuCo 1.0 and 18 subjects in ZuCo 2.0).
+The dataset encompasses two primary reading paradigms: Normal Reading (NR; passive reading) and Task-Specific Reading (TSR; active reading with comprehension questions).

+Notably, the text corpora include sentences from established datasets such as SST and Wikipedia.
+This introduces representative data heterogeneity across reading paradigms, corpora, sessions, and subjects, establishing ZuCo as a strong and challenging prototypical setting for training generalizable models and evaluating semantic alignment.

-We utilized the complete \textit{ZuCo benchmark} (combining ZuCo 1.0 and 2.0) \cite{hollenstein2018zuco,hollenstein2020zuco}, which contains 128-channel EEG recordings sampled at 500Hz during natural English reading tasks.
-Consistent with the GLIM preprocessing protocol \cite{liu2025learning}, we selected the standard 104-channel subset.
-The signals were resampled to 128 Hz and padded to a fixed duration of 10 seconds (1,280 samples).
+Consistent with the GLIM preprocessing protocol \cite{liu2025learning}, the raw EEG waves (filtered through a 0.1Hz to 100Hz frequency band) were refined to a standard 104-channel subset.
+The signals were then resampled to 128 Hz and padded to a fixed duration of 10 seconds (1,280 samples).

+\textbf{Data split.} To rigorously prevent data leakage during model evaluation, we partitioned the dataset based on unique stimulus texts, guaranteeing that no sentence appears in more than one subset.
+Recognizing the benchmark's intentional text overlap across different subjects, reading paradigms, and source datasets, we first aggregated all such overlapping samples exclusively into the training set.
+Subsequently, the remaining unique sentences were randomly allocated in a stratified manner using a fixed seed.
+This rigorous partitioning strategy yields a final split of 17,908, 2,200, and 2,227 sample pairs for the training, validation, and test sets, respectively, maintaining an approximate 8:1:1 ratio.

+\textbf{Data Augmentation.} To enhance the semantic robustness, we adopt the \textit{Multiple Text Variants (MTV)} strategy \cite{liu2025learning}, using paraphrases of ground-truth text during Stage 2 training.
+This encourages the model to focus on invariant semantics rather than overfitting to specific syntax.

 \textbf{Spectral Whitening.} Crucially, empirical analysis of the raw EEG spectrum revealed a dominance of high-amplitude noise in the low-frequency bands (characteristic $1/f$ noise) and baseline drift, which often obscures subtle semantic patterns in higher frequencies.
 To mitigate this, we applied a \textit{spectral whitening} transformation.
 This process normalizes the power spectral density across frequency bands, effectively flattening the spectrum.
 By suppressing the overpowering low-frequency components, the model can more effectively attend to the fine-grained, high-frequency oscillatory features associated with linguistic processing.